-Being dismissed is not the nicest feeling.
-However, it has happened to the best of us.
-Walt Disney was fired once for his “lack of imagination” and J.K Rowling was fired as a secretary because she “daydreamed too much”.
+Firstly, be aware that it’s happened to the best of us.
+Walt Disney was fired once for his “lack of imagination” and J.K Rowling was fired as a Secretary because she “daydreamed too much”.
 It’s important for you to analyse what did not work and what you can improve but don’t sit on your dreams!

 “Success is not final, failure is not fatal: it is the courage to continue that counts.”
 Winston Churchill